Corentints/tanstack-router-sitemap/README.md

 # @corentints/tanstack-router-sitemap

 Generate XML sitemaps automatically from your TanStack Router route definitions.
 This plugin integrates seamlessly with TanStack Router to create SEO-friendly sitemaps without manual configuration.
+It supports Tanstack Router and Tanstack Start!

 ## Features